PeterSiawish/Special-Topics-Project/README.md

 python -m venv venv
 ```

-Then activate the virtual environment:
+Then activate the virtual environment

 On Windows:

 ```bash